utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 ## Next steps

-Now that you understand the roles available to team members, you can manage your team's level of access and control more effectively.
+Now that you understand the roles available to users, you can manage your team's level of access and control more effectively.

 * To learn more about team management, including managing team roles and inviting collaborators to join your team, visit [Managing your team](/docs/administration/managing-your-team/managing-your-team/).